Search

 Monthly value: ₹90 Yearly value: ₹1,080

 With zero fees, this is pure value.
-If you spend more than ₹20,000/month, the 10X kicks in and value increases significantly.
+If you spend more than ₹20,000/month, the 10X kicks in, and the value increases significantly.

 Pros